inklabs/kommerce-core/README.md

 PSR compatible, dependency free, and with 100% code coverage using TDD practices.
 More information can be found [here](http://inklabs.github.io/kommerce/).

+All code (including tests) conform to the PSR-2 coding standards.
+The autoloader conforms to the PSR-4 standards.

 ## Installation

 Add the following lines to your ``composer.json`` file.